jasminsternkopf/mel_cepstral_distance/README.md

   ...
 ```

 All above methods return the mel-cepstral distance, the penalty and the final frame number.
-Examples and information on the parameters can be found in the ......
+Examples and information on the parameters can be found in the corresponding documentations.
-Some

 ## Contributing